n0thhhing/judsn-updater/README.md

 1. Open the `config.json` file in the `config` directory and configure the necessary parameters (`old_dump`, `new_dump`, `offset_file`).

-2. Put the offsets in the offsets.txt file and put your cs files in the specified dump paths yoy defined in config.json
+2. Put the offsets in the offsets.txt file and put your cs files in the specified dump paths you defined in config.json

 3. Run the script: